Virginia Tech® home

 Deadline: September 6 and December 6

 Applicants do not need to have been accepted to RSAP to apply for Global Education Scholarships.
+Students planning to participate in RSAP are highly recommended to apply by the September 6 deadline.
 Students who apply to the December 6 cycle will need to commit to participate in RSAP before they receive scholarship notifications.

 RSAP Scholarships